Frank doesn't know how to feel when Nick Underbridge rescues her from bullies. No one at school likes him. He's big, quiet and he smells weird.

 It is amazingly illustrated throughout by the utterly brilliant Levi Pinfold.
 (All the pictures on this bit of the website are by him.)

-To buy a hardback copy for yourself (the paperback comes out November 2017), signed by me (A.F.
+To buy a hardback copy for yourself, signed by me (A.F.
 Harrold), click the button below.
 It costs £14 including postage and packing.
 UK only.

 Both Levi and I were asked to come up with playlists of songs that might in some way have something to do with either the book, or our feelings about the book, or our approach to working on the book... or something.